Giuseppe Verdi: 1849–53: Fame

 Verdi was committed to the publisher Giovanni Ricordi for an opera—which became Stiffelio—for Trieste in the Spring of 1850; and, subsequently, following negotiations with La Fenice, developed a libretto with Piave and wrote the music for Rigoletto (based on Victor Hugo's Le roi s'amuse) for Venice in March 1851.
 This was the first of a sequence of three operas (followed by Il trovatore and La traviata) which were to cement his fame as a master of opera.

 The failure of Stiffelio (attributable not least to the censors of the time taking offence at the taboo subject of the supposed adultery of a clergyman's wife and interfering with the text and roles) incited Verdi to take pains to rework it, although even in the completely recycled version of Aroldo (1857) it still failed to please.
 Rigoletto, with its intended murder of royalty, and its sordid attributes, also upset the censors.
-Verdi would not compromise: What does the sack matter to the police?
+Verdi would not compromise:

+What does the sack matter to the police?
 Are they worried about the effect it will produce?...Do they think they know better than I?...I see the hero has been made no longer ugly and hunchbacked!!
 Why?
 A singing hunchback...why not?...I think it splendid to show this character as outwardly deformed and ridiculous, and inwardly passionate and full of love.
 I chose the subject for these very qualities...if they are removed I can no longer set it to music.

+He added: "I say frankly that my music, whether beautiful or ugly, is never written in a vacuum, and that I always try to give it character.”

 Verdi substituted a Duke for the King, and the public response and subsequent success of the opera all over Italy and Europe fully vindicated the composer.
 Aware that the melody of the Duke's song "La donna è mobile" ("Woman is fickle") would become a popular hit, Verdi excluded it from orchestral rehearsals for the opera, and rehearsed the tenor separately.
 (Note: Taruskin comments: "Its eventual success was almost too great, since many...ascribe...to [the opera] or even to Verdi the song's trivial gaiety without realizing that its brashness was a calculated ironic foil.")